GorkemSahin/currency-converter/README.md

 I wanted to implement navigation too but I couldn’t find a good excuse to create another screen, so I left the router usage out. :)

-I like to separate dummy components without any built-in functionality and components that fetch data, interact with app state etc. in containers and components folders, respectively.
-For this application I used a 3rd party library for styling and didn’t feel the need to create dummy components.

 ##### I was asked to “Write down any significant problems you encountered.
 Let us know how you solved them or how would you tackle them if you had more time” so here we go:

 ### What I struggled with